Aaron-yay/Experiment-2-ECE-2112/README.md

 Numpy library

 ## Problem 1: Normalization problem:
-for this problem, I used the np.random.random function to automatically generate an array without having to manually input its values and dimensions allowing me to follow with the instruction of generating a random array, hence the code:
+### Step-by-Step Process:
+In beginning the code, the NumPy library must first be imported to be able to access its functionalities, hence the first line of code is:

+- import numpy as np

+Afterwards, I needed a 5x5 array with random values which leads to as follow:

-X = np.random.random((5,5))
+- X = np.random.random((5,5))

-next, I used the mean and standard deviation functions in np to quickly and conveniently get 2 values that will take forever to get if manually solved for, which leads to the appearance of both: a = np.mean(X), b = np.std(X)

-finally, I divided the variable a to variable b to obtain the normalized value of the array and stored it in the variable named normalized_X

-to store the value of normalized_X, I used the np.save function to save the array, whose format is np.save('name_of_npy_file',name_of_variable). for double-checking, I used the np.load function to make sure that the value is actually saved

-p.s. maiiba ung value ng normalized x pag nirun ulet ung code sa array soo ayun lng hehe
+To get the mean and standard deviation, I assigned them to variables a and b respectively and used their corresponding NumPy functions:

+- a = np.mean(X)
+- b = np.std(X)

+For the normalized array of X, the following formula was used and implemented to the code:

+- normalized_X = (X-a)/b

+Lastly, the output was saved in a .npy format using the function np.save, implemented as:

+- np.save('X_normalized', normalized_X)

+Just in case the .npy file was loaded in the same program using the code:

+- c = np.load('X_normalized.npy)
+- c

 ## Problem 2: Divisible by 3 problem:

+In this problem, I needed a 100x100 array that contains the squares of the numbers 1 to 100.

-for this problem I first had to initialize an array that contained the elements from 1 to 100.
+To achieve this, I first defined an array containing the values from 1 to 100 using the following line of code:
-I achieved this by using the np.arange (single r) function and inputting the 1st and last element, along with the interval or increment:

-np.arange(1, 101, 1)

-the next step was to turn it into a 10x10 array so I used the resize function which produced the output of a desirable 10x10 array:

-np.resize(10,10)
+- Y = np.arange(1,101,1)

+Next, I resized the array into a 10x10 array using the .resize function, implemented as:

+- Y.resize(10,10)

-next, I needed to get the square of all the elements of the array, so I just multiplied it to itself to make sure the operation is as simple as possible:
+To complete the array, I needed to get the squares of the value so I had a few options.
+Two that stood out most to me is to use the exponentiation operator ** or multiply it to itself.
+The code implemented was the latter:

-Y = Y*Y
+- Y = Y*Y

-before starting the code, I printed out the entire array again to make sure its still in the square form of the numbers from 1 to 100:

-Y

-finally, I declared a new variable, f, to act as my counter for finding the number of numbers divisible by 3:

-f = 0

-with a bit of googling, experimenting, and note-referencing, I was able to make a nested for loop that will iterate over the entire array and increase the value of the variable f by 1 whenever it encounters a number divisible by 3.
+Now that I have a 10x10 array containing the squares of the numbers 1 to 100, I needed a variable that could hold the number of times the program will encounter a number in the array that is divisible by 3.

-for y in Y:
-    for x in y:
-        if x % 3 == 0:
+Using the following code, I was able to get an array that retains the values that are divisible by 3.

-            f = f+1
+- f = Y[Y%3 == 0]
-        else:
-            pass

-to top it all off, I saved the result acquired (which is 33) and saved it as div_by_3.npy using the same function np.save np.save('div_by_3',f)
+Finally, I saved the result (f) in a .npy format using the following line of code:

+- np.save('div_by_3',f)

+And loaded it for extra measure with the code:

+- np.load('div_by_3.npy')